Family Law Attorneys in Milwaukee

-As such, you’ll need a Milwaukee family law attorney on your side.
-Our lawyers at Karp & Iancu, S.C. understand how difficult a divorce or even a separation can be, and we’ll help you get the fair treatment you deserve.
+Our lawyers at Karp & Iancu understand how difficult a divorce or even a separation can be, and we’ll help you get the fair treatment you deserve.

 Family Law Mediation or Litigation?

-Your first decision will be one on approaching your Milwaukee case.
-A divorce isn’t an easy time for you or your spouse, and often, someone may be unwilling to work together to settle the divorce details.
+Your first decision will be how to approach your case.
+A divorce isn’t an easy time for you or your spouse.
+Sometimes parties are unwilling to work together peacefully to settle the divorce details.
 In these cases, you might be considering litigation.